 Be vigilant about what you read on the dog food labels and what is “actually” in the food.

-But the fact is there are other ways you can benefit your pet while feeding kibble with small additions.
+The fact is there are other ways you can benefit your pet while feeding kibble with small additions.
 Adding an egg to their food and 1/4 can of sardines is a great start.
 Or substituting one or two meals a week with fresh food.
 Do what benefits your pets without subtracting from your own family, that’s the bottom line.

 I’ve been reading lately about pre-biotics and probiotics for digestive health for dogs and hear that it can inhibit growth of cancer cells.